openmanuscript/openmanuscript/tools/README.md

 ## Example

+The following examples use the example from this repository, and assume that you are starting from within the `tools/` directory.

 The following command will create a file named `manuscript.rtf`, using the author and manuscript files noted.
-This is run within the `openmanuscript` directory.
+This is run within the `example` directory.

 ```
+    cd ../example
     openms --authorfile author.json --manuscriptfile ms.json
 ```

-This command is run from a location outside the `openmanuscript` directory.
-In this case, the `manuscript.rtf` file will be written in the directory from which the command was run.
+This command is run from a the `tools` directory, and shows an example in which `openms` runs using explicit paths.
+In this case, the `manuscript.rtf` file will be written in the `tools` directory.

 ```
-    openms --manuscriptdir path/to/manuscript/dir --authorfile author.json --manuscriptfile ms.json
+    openms --manuscriptdir ../example --authorfile author.json --manuscriptfile ms.json
 ```

 Finally, this command will create the `manuscript.rtf` file at a specific location, per the `--outputfile` argument.
+In this case, it will create the file in the user's home directory.

 ```
-    openms --manuscriptdir path/to/manuscript/dir --authorfile author.json --manuscriptfile ms.json --outputfile ~/newmanuscript.rtf
+    openms --manuscriptdir ../example --authorfile author.json --manuscriptfile ms.json --outputfile ~/example_manuscript.rtf
 ```